haberdashPI/vscode-master-key/notes.md

 release 0.2.0 onwards

-current issue: we can show docs, but we're missing things due to the absence of default expansion, I need to pass the fully parsed data so it can be used to re-expand bindings that are partially filled out

-plan:
-add comment sections that will get rendered via markdown (use a simple line filter approach to generated this document) the interleaved toml will need to get parsed and turned into a table

-NOTE: by default the bindings don't get displayed, you have to explicitly indicate that a section includes bindings I think... (or we could have a hideInDocs = true field and show by default)

 at the end of this milestone I have documentation sufficient for releasing the extension in the vscode and vscodium stores

-NOTE: `path` entries should not have documentation; rather there should be a separate setup (perhaps comments?) for how to enter text that becomes part of the markdown output

 Visual doc improvements: